NextronSystems/thor-manual/usage/configuration.rst

 Registry
 ^^^^^^^^

-Registry paths/keys can be excluded in ``registry-excludes.cfg``.
+Registry paths/keys can be excluded with ``--exclude-registry-key``.

-The file holds one expression per line and applies them as regular expression on each registry key. (e.g. “Software\\WOW6432Node“).
+The flag can be specified multiple times and expects a regular expression each time that it applies to each registry key (e.g. “Software\\WOW6432Node“).
 Don't include the root of the key, e.g. HKLM.

 .. list-table::